joenap/lazynet/README.md

 Now you can make the HTTP request lazily using Python generators:

 ```
-import httpstream
+import lazyhttp

 urls = (my_url(id) for id in lazy_ids())
-responses = httpstream.streamer(urls) # responses is a generator
+responses = lazyhttp.streamer(urls) # responses is a generator

 for response in responses: # nothing is evaluated until this loop
     print(response.code)